isaacnmm/pestpolicy-hugo2XX/content/posts/merino-shoes-vs-allbirds/index.md

 Moreover, the padding on the sole is also sufficient to provide ample arch support.
 The wool material used for the construction of Merino shoes is soft and smooth.
 You can actually wear these shoes without any socks and still be very comfortable throughout the day.

-Other than that, Merino shoes have a longer wear period compared to Allbirds.� They also provide reliable traction on various surfaces.
+Other than that, Merino shoes have a longer wear period compared to Allbirds.
+They also provide reliable traction on various surfaces.

 Ive worn both the Merino wool runners and the Merino slip-on.
 Both of these designs are wide and tall at the forefoot (toe areas).
 Thus, they offer protection against toe humps.
 Therefore, they are some of the
 [best shoes for bunions](https://pestpolicy.com/best-shoes-for-hammer-toes-and-bunions/) .
 ## Is Allbirds Comfortable?
 Are they worth it?
 Yes!
-Allbirds are comfortable and theyre absolutely worth it. �The insoles of Allbirds feature merino wool fabric that provides a soft feel that makes you like youre walking on clouds.
+Allbirds are comfortable and theyre absolutely worth it.
+The insoles of Allbirds feature merino wool fabric that provides a soft feel that makes you like youre walking on clouds.
 This wool fabric is also moisture-wicking and helps to inhibit odor.

 Other than that, the sole of Allbirds incorporates a low-density foam that ensures the shoes remain lightweight throughout.